Luisa13/Algorithms/Algorithms/Threads/MultiThreading/README.md

 ## 6. Concurrency
 - Monitor: Synchronized methods that prevent any other thread access **any** of them until it's done.
 It means, this approach blocks the **object** for the thread that is currently executing it.
 - Lock: Dedicated synchronized piece of code.
 The less code is in the synchronized block, the more code is running concurrently.
-- Atomic operations and *volatile* keyword
+- Atomic operations and *volatile* keyword.
+     - **Volatile**: Set shared variable to volatile to avoid caching between threads and guarantees that any thread will read the most recent written values.
 - Race conditions and data races
 - [X] Exercise: [Min Max metric](https://github.com/Luisa13/Algorithms/blob/main/Algorithms/Threads/MultiThreading/concurrency/MinMaxMetrics.java)
 - [X] Exercise: [Trains intersection](https://github.com/Luisa13/Algorithms/blob/main/Algorithms/Threads/MultiThreading/concurrency/Trains.java)